jmcmillan4506/capstone/README.md

 1. Get the Data (4/8/2021)
 2. Clean & Explore the Data ((4/16/2021))
 3. Create Presentation of your Analysis (4/22/2021)
--	Should be a presentation, but could include a Jupyter Notebook or dashboard in Excel, Tableau, or PowerBI
 4. Internal demos (4/26/2021)
 5. Demo Day!!
 (4/30/2021)